JiuFen Old Street (九份老街): You Need to Visit This Amazing Place!

-One of the most interesting trip during my Taiwan travel this time is to go on a day trip to Jiu Fen Old Street (九份老街).
+One of the most interesting trip during my Taiwan travel this time is to go on a day trip to JiuFen Old Street (九份老街).
 This place is like Taiwan in the olden days (or maybe little Hong Kong), with many interesting shops.
 And, there is the beautiful ocean view of Keelung outer sea!

-I always wonder why is it call Jiu Fen (九份) and not Ba Fen or Qi Fen, so I went to google and according to Wikipedia, it is said that long time ago there were only nine families in Jiufen.
+I always wonder why is it call Jiu Fen (九份) and not Ba Fen or Qi Fen, so I went to google and according to Wikipedia, it is said that long time ago there were only nine families in JiuFen.
 Before the roads on land were built, all materials were transported via ships.
-Thus a habit was formed that nine pieces of same object were purchased at one time for reservation.
+Thus a habit was formed that nine pieces of the same object were purchased for the families at one time.
 Hence, the place was called JiuFen.
 Due to the frequent rains in JiuFen, the stores on the street built the rain canopy outside, which formed a faint alley, it is also known as “Dark Alley”.

-The trip to Jiu Fen Old Street is full of delights.
-There are shops vending the most famous country snack of Jiufen, such as Glutinous Rice Cake, Taro Glutinous Rice Cake, Hongzao (Oxo Cubes) Meatball, and cold or hot Taro Rice Balls…etc. The street is filled with delicious snacks.
-Almost every tourist who comes to Jiufen would taste all those above.
+The trip to JiuFen Old Street is full of delights.
+There are shops vending the most famous country snack of JiuFen, such as Glutinous Rice Cake, Taro Glutinous Rice Cake, Hongzao (Oxo Cubes) Meatball, and cold or hot Taro Balls, etc. The street is filled with delicious snacks.
+Almost every tourist who comes to JiuFen would taste all those above.

 As we climb all the way up, it is a breath taking view of the ocean and sky…